Fitting & Sizing

 SCOOT BOOTS ARE NOT SUITABLE FOR

-The Scoot Boot fits a larger range of hoof sizes than any other hoof boot on the market today.
 It is important that your horse's hooves have been trimmed correctly to ensure you are purchasing the correct size Scoot Boots.

 To ensure your horse has had a correct trim - this means low heels, no flare and bevelled hoof edges and rolled toe: